Chemical producers, despite playing catch-up, have taken notice and are moving to the cloud, according to our research.

-Increasingly complex and diverse global supply chains—Companies that embrace cloud technology typically gain faster and more responsive collaboration and information sharing along the entire supply chain.
+Increasingly complex and diverse global supply chains - Faster and more responsive collaboration and information sharing along the entire chain.

-The rise of the green agenda—Cloud technology is asset-light, translating to lower and more controlled energy consumption and emissions.
+Rise of the green agenda – Higher demands for “asset-light” technology to curb energy consumption and emissions.

-Rising commoditization demanding differentiation through innovation—Cloud computing supports innovation through enhanced internal and external collaboration, and research and development.
+Rising commoditization demanding differentiation through innovation - Enhances internal and external collaboration and through research and development.

-Rising infrastructure investment, cost and time pressures—Cloud computing can help IT and the business as a whole “do more with less,” which means higher operational and cost agility across the enterprise.
+Rising infrastructure investment, cost and time pressures - Helps IT and the business as a whole “do more with less.”

-Cloud computing will profoundly shake up the chemicals industry in six fundamental ways:
+Cloud computing will profoundly shake up the chemical industry in six fundamental ways:

-Real-time remote, predictive and mobile asset monitoring and maintenance.
-The cloud can help a chemicals company track and analyze the status and behaviors of thousands of pieces of equipment across a chemicals plant in real time.
+Real-time remote, predictive and mobile asset monitoring and maintenance, allowing the tracking of thousands of pieces of equipment across plants in real time.

-The power to integrate, share and analyze big data along the value chain to transform visibility, speed and agility.
-Cloud computing’s scalability, flexibility and device-agnostic connectivity lets companies get a globally integrated view of their logistics in real time without massive up-front investment.
+The power to integrate, share and analyze big data along the value chain to transform visibility, agility and speed.

 Enhanced employee health and safety, and remote medical monitoring and assistance.
 On-site and on-body sensors can monitor equipment safety and detect even minute amounts of hazardous materials.

-“Community clouds” will allow more efficient, agile and secure IT using common industry platforms and utilities.
+“Community clouds” will allow more efficient, agile and secure IT using common industry platforms.

-Cloud computing and mobile solutions will unleash faster, smoother and more effective skills transfer, knowledge sharing and R&D.
+Cloud computing and mobile solutions will unleash faster and more effective skills transfer, knowledge sharing and R&D.

-Lower barriers to entry empowering new entrants from emerging markets will unleash a new generation of dynamic chemical companies.
+Lower barriers to entry empowering new, emerging-market entrants will unleash a new generation of dynamic companies.